SCOPE OF THIS CHAPTER

 Eligible Young People

-They are aged 16 or 17, have been Looked After for a period or periods totalling at least 13 weeks starting after their 14th birthday and are still in care.
-(This total does not include a series of pre-planned short-term placements of up to four weeks where the child has returned to the parent).
+They are aged 16 or 17, have been Looked After for a period or periods totalling at least 13 weeks starting after their 14th birthday ending at least 1 day after their 16th birthday and are still in care.
+(This total does not include a series of pre-planned short-term placements of up to 4 weeks where the child has returned to the parent).

-The Local authority has the same statutory obligations in relation to eligible young people as they do towards other young people looked after by them.
-There are additional statutory duties and requirements, in relation to preparing an assessment and Pathway Plan and appointing a Personal Advisor.
+The local authority has the same statutory obligations in relation to eligible young people as they do towards other young people looked after by them.
+There are additional statutory duties and requirements, in relation to preparing an assessment and Pathway Plan and appointing a Personal Adviser.

 Relevant Young People

-A young person is also "Relevant" if, having been in care for three months or more, he or she on reaching 16 is detained in a hospital, remand centre, young offenders' institution or secure training centre.
+A young person is also "Relevant" if having been in care for 3 months or more, they are on reaching 16 detained in a hospital, remand centre, young offenders' institution or secure training centre.
 There is a duty to support Relevant Young People up to the age of 18, wherever they are living.